Bacha Khan Medical College: Departments

 The laboratories and museum, equipped for biochemistry, physiology, anatomy, pharmacology, pathology, forensic and community medicine have also been established.
-The dissection hall has latest mortuary cooling unit with a capacity to store up to six bodies.
-A toxicology lab, the second one of its kind in the province is also present in Forensic Department.
-Besides this a postmortem section with its own cooling unit is also operational at MMC for medico legal cases and autopsies.
+The dissection hall has the latest mortuary cooling unit with a capacity to store up to six bodies.
+A toxicology lab, only the second of its kind in the province, is also present in Forensic Department.
+A postmortem section with its own cooling unit is also operational at MMC for medico-legal cases and autopsies.
 Department of Medical Education has also been established to keep the students and teachers in line with modern system of medical education.
 More recently the Department of Dentistry has been established in the college.

 SLRC and Library

 A computer laboratory called the Self Learning Resource Center has also been established with the latest computers and equipment to cater the need of the students and staff.
 The college is connected to the computer laboratory through a wifi wireless network with 4MB DSL line.
 The college, despite being the youngest of the public sector medical colleges has services of the required, qualified teaching staff (basic / clinical), recruited through the Public Service Commission.
 The college has a well-established, fully air-conditioned library having more than 6000 text / reference books and journals.
 It has separate reading areas for students and staff.